 If you inherited or found an old U.S. Savings Bond, you can redeem savings bonds through the Treasury Retail Securities Services.
 Make sure you have the type of bond, serial number, and the date it was issued.
 You’ll use FS Form 1522 , which has the mailing address on it.

 U.S. Savings Bonds are one of the safest ways to invest for the future and show your patriotism.
 These bonds can be especially great gifts for minors.
 But they can also add a risk-free guaranteed return to your portfolio.
 While the interest rates are typically low, for some investors, knowing that the money is being securely held for a couple of decades can really enhance their peace of mind.

 Another way to help increase your peace of mind and financial wellbeing is banking with SoFi.
-With our Checking and Savings, you’ll earn a stellar 1.50% APY when you sign up with direct deposit.
-Plus, you’ll avoid fees: No monthly, minimum-balance, or with qualifying direct deposit, no overdraft coverage (up to $50) fees.
+With our Checking and Savings, you’ll earn a competitive APY when you sign up with direct deposit.
+Plus, you’ll avoid fees.
 So your money makes more money, and we don’t charge you for that privilege.